Learning Representation for Clustering via Prototype Scattering and Positive Sampling: Experiments

-Compared to vanilla BYOL, simply using the positive sampling strategy can stable and further improve the performance, especially when the number of semantic classes increases for CIFAR-20.
-Although ProtoCL improves the baseline results by a large margin, positive sampling can further boost the clustering performance.
-This is because ProtoCL only considers inter-cluster distance, and cannot benefit within-cluster compactness.
-Therefore, the combination of the positive sampling and ProtoCL achieves the best clustering results, where positive sampling strategy can improve the within-cluster compactness and ProtoCL encourages the prototypical alignment between two augmented views and maximizes the inter-cluster distance.
+\textbf{Ablation study of PSL and PSA.}\quad \methodname w/o PSA improves the baseline results by a large margin while \methodname w/o \lossname achieves marginal improvements, which indicates that \lossname is the key to boosting the clustering performance.
+However, PSA plays an important role in two parts.
+First, simply using the PSA can stable and further improve the performance than the baseline BYOL~(only instance alignment loss), especially when the number of semantic classes increases for CIFAR-20.
+Second, PSA can make \methodname better for clustering when \lossname is used in conjunction with the PSA to pull together the neighbor examples.
+This is because the well-seperated clusters by \lossname can further ensure that PSA samples the positive neighbors that are in the same semantic classes than the one without \lossname.
+On the other hand, \lossname only considers inter-cluster distance, and cannot benefit within-cluster compactness.
+Therefore, the combination of the positive sampling and \lossname achieves the best clustering results, where \lossname aligns the cluster centers between two augmented views and maximizes the inter-cluster distance, and PSA improves the within-cluster compactness.

-To further explore the effect of the proposed ProtoCL, we split this loss function into prototypical alignment and uniformity as shown in Eq.~(\ref{eq:decoupled_proto_contr}).
+To further explore the effect of \lossname, following Eq.~(\ref{eq:decoupled_proto_contr}) we split \lossname into alignment and uniformity terms denoted as \lossname-alignment and \lossname-uniformity in Table~\ref{tab:ablation_study}.
 It is clear that the performance gain from the alignment term is marginal while the gain from the uniformity term is significant.
-Note that for only alignment term, we compute the loss after predictor network instead of feature extractor, otherwise representation collapse will turn out.
-This indicates that prototypical uniformity is more important than prototypical alignment since BYOL has already performed instance alignment at an augmented instance level.
-However, we note that the prototypical alignment term is essential to stabilize the training process, as demonstrated in the results for CIFAR-20 with more clusters.
+For only alignment term, we compute the loss after predictor network instead of feature extractor, otherwise, representation collapse will turn out.
+This indicates that uniformity is more important than alignment which can scatter the prototypes to encourage the uniform representations to address the issues in Sec.~\ref{sec:justification}.
+However, the alignment term is essential to stabilize the training process, as demonstrated in the results for CIFAR-20 with more clusters.